petereijgermans11/mcp-tutorial-java-magazine/my-slides/slides.md

 duration: 35min
 ---

-# 2025 AI Trends Assessment
+# Latest AI Trends of 2025

 Presentation slides for developers